decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 _Entities_ are the basic unit for building everything in Decentraland scenes.
 All visible and invisible 3D objects and audio players in your scene will each be an entity.
 An entity is nothing more than a container in which to place components.
 The entity itself has no properties or methods of its own, it simply groups several components together.

 _Components_ define the traits of an entity.
 For example, a `transform` component stores the entity's coordinates, rotation and scale.
 A `BoxShape` component gives the entity a cube shape when rendered in the scene, a `Material` component gives the entity a color or texture.
-You could also create a custom `health` component to store an entity's remaining health value, and add it to entities that represent enemies in a game.
+You could also create a custom `health` component to store an entity's remaining health value, and add it to entities that represent non-player enemies in a game.

 If you're familiar with web development, think of entities as the equivalent of _Elements_ in a _DOM_ tree, and of components as _attributes_ of those elements.

 [DIAGRAM : ENTITY W COMPONENTS]

 Components like `transform`, `material` or shape components are closely tied in with the rendering of the scene.
-If the values in these components changes, that alone is enough to change how the scene is rendered in the next frame.
+If the values in these components change, that alone is enough to change how the scene is rendered in the next frame.

-> Note: In previous versions of the SDK, the _scene state_ was abstracted into an object that was separate from the entities themselves.
-As of version 5.0, the _scene state_ is made up directly of the sum of every component in the entities present in the scene.
+> Note: In previous versions of the SDK, the _scene state_ was stored in an object that was separate from the entities themselves.
+As of version 5.0, the _scene state_ is made up directly from the sum of every component in the entities present in the scene.

 Components are only meant to store data about their parent entity.
 All changes to the values in the components are carried out by [Systems]({{ site.baseurl }}{% post_url /development-guide/2018-02-16-systems %}).
-Systems are completely decoupled from the components themselves.
+Systems are completely decoupled from the components and entities themselves.
 Entities and components are agnostic to what _systems_ are acting upon them.

 See [Component Reference]() for a reference of all the available constructors for predefined components.